wp-plugins/user-submitted-posts/readme.txt

 2. Go to the "User Submitted Posts" Settings Page and customize your options
 3. Display the submission form on your page(s) using template tag or shortcode

+**Important**

+NOTE that this plugin attaches uploaded images as custom fields to submitted posts.
+Attached images are not displayed automatically in posts, but rather may be displayed using template tags, either WP's built-in tags or the USP template tags (explained below).
+This provides maximum flexibility in terms of customizing the display of uploaded images.

 **Displaying the submission form**

 * To display the form on a post or page, use the shortcode: `[user-submitted-posts]`